PedroCristo/portfolio_project_4/README.md

 3. Author
 4. Categories
 5. Profiles
+6. Books

-* As admin/superuser I can also approve comments and change the status and give other permissions to the users.<br>
+* As admin/superuser I can also approve comments, apporove posts and change the status and give other permissions to the users.<br>

 ## Technologies Used